SpinoniRaffaele/tech-notes/azure fundamentals/02 Azure Architectural Components.md

 **Subscription**: unit of management, billing and scale.
 They allow to logically group resource groups to facilitate billing and management.
 You can implement boundaries between subscriptions:
 - Billing boundaries (different way of billing resources)
 - Access Control boundaries
 You can use subscriptions to separate environment (testing and prod), or different structures inside the organization, or different billing purposes (so you can easily track costs in grouped sections).
+Cannot be nested.

 **Management group**: management level above subscriptions, used to apply common governance conditions to the different subs.
 Used for enterprise-grade management.
-Management group can also be nested.
+Management group can be nested.
 Management groups also apply role-based access control that will be inherited by all the entities underneath.
 10000 management groups are the limit for a single directory, the nesting can reach up to 6 levels.

 # Computing Components
 ## Azure virtual Machines
-They are a type of IaaS, it is a virtualized server that can be user in any way with any software, you have total control over the OS, the hosting configuration and the software inside.
+They are a type of IaaS, it is a virtualized server that can be used in any way with any software, you have total control over the OS, the hosting configuration and the software inside.
 You can create VM from an array of predefined image to have an OS ready in minutes.
 When choosing a VM you need to specify the resources associated: size (cores and RAM), storage disks, networking (public IP addresses, v net, port configuration)

-**VM Scale Sets**: this azure component allow you to manage, configure, and update azure config a set of VMs together in one shot, you can set up scalability to increase/decrease the amount of machines in the set.
+**VM Scale Sets**: this azure component allow you to manage, configure, and update a set of VMs together in one shot, you can set up scalability to increase/decrease the amount of machines in the set.
 Under the hood the scale sets deploys a load balancer that makes sure to balance the load across the VMs. (imagine you are patching the OS of one of the machines, the load balancer will redirect traffic to the other instances of the set)

-**VM Availability sets**: an azure component that uses varied power and network connectivity to various VMs to have a logical reliable unit.
+**VM Availability sets**: an azure component that uses varied power sources and network connectivity to link various VMs to have a logical reliable unit.
 It accomplishes this in two ways:
 - Update domain: is a grouping of VMs that can be updated at the same time.
 An availability set spans across multiple update domain allow to apply rolling update so that only one VM at a time is down. (you can ensure the same updates with VM availability sets)
 - Fault Domain: a group of VM with common power source and network switch.
 An availability set spans across 3 fault domains.
 Availability sets are free and you pay only for the VM instances that you create.